replicatedhq/help-center/content/guides/ship-with-kubernetes/install.md

 ---
 date: "2018-01-30T04:02:20Z"
-title: "Installing And Testing A Kubernetes Release"
+title: "Installing and Testing a Kubernetes Release"
 description: "A guide to installing and testing a Kubernetes appliance and release in Replicated"
 weight: "11002"
 categories: [ "Kubernetes Guide" ]